Homeschool Diner Logo -- 1960's style sign with atomic starburst

 ED.gov and search for statutes that apply to homeschooling, such

-state where to look for the regulations.)
-Here is a place to start for
+from your state where to look for the regulations.)
+Here is a place to start for homeschooling laws in

 Canadian provinces.

-requirements that seem very "scary" when you read about them may
+different people.
+Also, requirements that seem very "scary" when you read about them may be, in real

 Do you know your state's "Compulsory Age of Attendance"?